telerik/blazor-docs/knowledge-base/grid-row-template-simulate-built-in-functions.md

         }

         // If SelectAll is true, assign all items to SelectedItems,
-        // else set it to an empty list
+        // else set it to an empty list.
         SelectedItems = SelectAll ? new List<ArticleDto>(GridData) : new List<ArticleDto>();
         TempSelectedItemsCollection = SelectAll ? new List<ArticleDto>(GridData) : new List<ArticleDto>();
     }